 The current Government has adopted a stricter stance on online gambling operators.
 However, we do think that the Point of Consumption Tax is fair.
 It means that offshore gambling companies have to pay taxes on UK gambling.

-It will also be interesting to see what this will mean for certain operators who have based their entire business on the dishing out of bingo bonuses to players.
+It will also be interesting to see what this will mean for certain operators who have based their entire business on dishing out bingo bonuses to players.
 We are of thinking about Cozy Bingo operators.